 - to promote the protection and preservation of natural resources, including the encouragement, establishment, and maintenance of natural sanctuaries;

-- to foster environmental education and in furtherance thereof to encourage and promote the preservation of tracts of natural land, particularly in or near urban areas, and the establishment and maintenance thereof of facilities and programs which will bring about a better understanding by children and adults of the world of nature;
+- to foster environmental education to encourage and promote the preservation of tracts of natural land, particularly in or near urban areas, and the establishment and maintenance thereof of facilities and programs which will bring about a better understanding by children and adults of the world of nature;

 - to publish and distribute documents, as means of disseminating information about the subjects mentioned above or related matters;